codeboten/collector-builder-action/README.md

-# OpenTelemetry Collecto Builder action
+# OpenTelemetry Collector Builder action

 This action produces an OpenTelemetry Collector using the manifest file configured.